BlogSpam-Net/blogspam.js/README.md

 The blogspam API & service allows site-owners to test incoming blog/forum comments for SPAM in real-time.

-The original (v1) blogspam API was written in Perl and used XML::RPC as the transport mechanism, that code is available
-[on CPAN](http://search.cpan.org/dist/Blog-Spam/), but has been depreciated and replaced by this new API/implementation.
+The original (v1) blogspam API was written in Perl and used XML::RPC as thetransport mechanism, that code is available [on CPAN](http://search.cpan.org/dist/Blog-Spam/), but has been depreciated and replaced by this new API/implementation.